Moorunde Wildlife Reserve: History

-In 1967, wombat enthusiasts Mr & Mrs Conquest of Adelaide approached members of the "Natural History Society of South Australia" (NHSSA), keen to establish a sanctuary for Hairy-nosed Wombats.
+In 1967, wombat enthusiasts Jack and Peg Conquest of Adelaide approached members of the Natural History Society of South Australia (NHSSA), keen to establish a sanctuary for hairy nosed wombats.
 The Natural History Society was a society that aimed to promote the native flora and fauna of South Australia.
-Together, the Conquests and the NHSSA raised funds to acquire a section of Portee Station for the purpose of establishing a sanctuary for the Southern Hairy Nosed Wombat.
-The appeal was the first environmental appeal in the state and raised sufficient funds to purchase two parcels of land totalling 2020 hectares and named Moorunde Wildlife Reserve by the Society after the name used by Edward Eyre for a local magistrate outpost.
-Disagreements over the Conquests' plan to run safari tours and the Society preference for protecting wombat habitat as a priority saw the Conquests remove their support for the project.
-The society obtained contiguous sections of Portee, known as the 12 mile plain, in 2008 increasing the size of the property to 6950 hectares.
+Together, the Conquests and the NHSSA raised funds to acquire a section of Portee Station for the purpose of establishing a sanctuary for the southern hairy nosed wombat.
+The appeal was the first environmental appeal in the state, and sufficient funds were raised to purchase two parcels of land totalling 2020 hectares.
+The Society named the Moorunde Wildlife Reserve after the name Edward Eyre used for a local magistrate outpost.
+Disagreements over the Conquests' plan to run safari tours and the Society's preference for protecting wombat habitat as a priority saw the Conquests remove their support for the project.
+The society obtained contiguous sections of Portee, known as the 12-mile plain, in 2008, increasing the size of the property to 6950 hectares.